MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-inference-quantitative_simulation.md

 \vspace{2in}

 To simulate the null distribution of sample means we will use a bootstrapping method.
 Recall that the null distribution must be created under the assumption that the null hypothesis is true.
-Therefore, before bootstrapping, we will need to *shift* each data point by the difference $\mu_0 - \bar{x}$.
-This will ensure that the mean of the shifted data is $\mu_0$ (rather than the mean of the original data, $\bar{x}$), and that the simulated null distribution will be centered at the null value.
+Therefore, before bootstrapping, we will need to *shift* each data point by the difference $\mu_0 - \bar{y}$.
+This will ensure that the mean of the shifted data is $\mu_0$ (rather than the mean of the original data, $\bar{y}$), and that the simulated null distribution will be centered at the null value.

-* Calculate the difference $\mu_0 - \bar{x}$.
+* Calculate the difference $\mu_0 - \bar{y}$.
 Based on the sign of this difference, will we need to shift the data up or down?

 \vspace{0.4in}